 A Mass of Christian Burial will be celebrated at 1:00 pm, Saturday, January 13, 2024, at St. Mary’s “Our Lady of the Lake” Roman Catholic Church in Cooperstown, with the Very Rev. Michael G. Cambi, pastor, officiating.

-The Service of Committal and Burial will take place later this spring at the Fly Creek Valley Cemetery in Fly Creek.
+The Service of Committal and Burial will take place at 11 a.m.
+Saturday, May 18, 2024, in the Fly Creek Valley Cemetery in Fly Creek, with Fr.
+Michael Cambi officiating.

 Expressions of sympathy in the form of memorial donations may be made to any of the following: Anita’s Stevens Swan Humane Society, 5664 Horatio St., Utica, NY, 13502; Susquehanna SPCA, 5082-5088 State Route 28, Cooperstown, NY, 13326; and, Helios Care, 297 River St. Service Rd., Suite 1, Oneonta, NY, 13820.